Skip to main content

 Docker Images

-• Contains application code, runtime, libraries, dependencies
+• Contains application code, runtime, libraries, dependencies — everything needed to run

-• Built from Dockerfile
+• Built from a Dockerfile using docker build

 Docker Containers

-• Writable layer on top of image
+• Writable layer on top of the read-only image layers

-• Can be started, stopped, deleted
+• Can be started, stopped, restarted, and deleted

-• Multiple containers from same image
+• You can run multiple containers from the same image — each is independent

 # Analogy